-TechTV, Inc. ("TechTV") operates a cable television network that offers programming mostly related to technology.
+TechTV, Inc. ("TechTV") operated a cable television network that offered programming mostly related to technology.
 Pursuant to an affiliation agreement that originated in 1998 and that terminates in 2008, TechTV has provided the Company with programming for distribution via its cable systems.
 The affiliation agreement provides, among other things, that TechTV must offer Charter certain terms and conditions that are no less favorable in the affiliation agreement than are given to any other distributor that serves the same number of or fewer TechTV viewing customers.
 Additionally, pursuant to the affiliation agreement, the Company was entitled to incentive payments for channel launches through December 31, 2003.

 In March 2004, Charter Holdco entered into agreements with Vulcan Programming and TechTV, which provide for (i) Charter Holdco and TechTV to amend the affiliation agreement which, among other things, revises the description of the TechTV network content, provides for Charter Holdco to waive certain claims against TechTV relating to alleged breaches of the affiliation agreement and provides for TechTV to make payment of outstanding launch receivables due to Charter Holdco under the affiliation agreement, (ii) Vulcan Programming to pay approximately \$10 million and purchase over a 24-month period, at fair market rates, \$2 million of advertising time across various cable networks on Charter cable systems in consideration of the agreements, obligations, releases and waivers under the agreements and in settlement of the aforementioned claims and (iii) TechTV to be a provider of content relating to technology and video gaming for Charter's interactive television platforms through December 31, 2006 (exclusive for the first year).
-The Company recognized approximately \$4 million of the Vulcan Programming payment as an offset to programming expense during the three months ended March 31, 2004 with the remaining to be recognized over the term of the agreement.
-The Company believes that Vulcan Programming, which is 100% owned by Mr. Allen, owned an approximate 98% equity interest in TechTV as of March 31, 2004.
+The Company recognized approximately \$4 million of the Vulcan Programming payment as an offset to programming expense during the six months ended June 30, 2004 with the remaining \$6 million to be recognized over the term of the agreement.
+The Company believes that Vulcan Programming, which is 100% owned by Mr. Allen, owned an approximate 98% equity interest in TechTV at the time of the transaction.
 Until September 2003, Mr. Savoy, a former Charter director, was the president and director of Vulcan Programming and was a director of TechTV.
 Mr. Wangberg, one of Charter's directors, was the chairman, chief executive officer and a director of TechTV.
-Although Mr. Wangberg resigned as the chief executive officer of TechTV in July 2002, he remains a director of TechTV.
-Mr. Allen is a director of TechTV.
+Mr. Wangberg resigned as the chief executive officer of TechTV in July 2002.
+He remained a director of TechTV along with Mr. Allen until Vulcan Programming sold TechTV to an unrelated third party in May 2004.